itsmoosh/HiPOZ/README.md

 # HIPPOS
-Software for the HIgh Pressure Processes in Ocean world Science lab at JPL
+Software for HIgh Pressure Processes in Ocean world Science.

+Python programs for evaluating conductivity require the following (install with conda):
+* numpy
+* matplotlib
+* impedance
+* schemdraw